Why Computer Makes Buzzing Noise When Scrolling

 To troubleshoot this; try cleaning your touchpad or mouse and see if the buzzing will dissipate.

-Additionally, the touchpad or mouse may malfunction and needs to be replaced.
 If you’re using a laptop, the touchpad may be combined with the keyboard, which could mean that the keyboard itself needs to be replaced.

-9. Coil whine
+8. Coil whine

-If the buzzing you’re hearing from your computer is high-pitched, it could be what’s known as coil whine.
+If the buzzing you’re hearing from your computer is high-pitched, it could be what’s known as coil whine

 This noise may be more pronounced when the device is running at high speeds or when the processor is under heavy load.

 Unfortunately, in most cases, there isn’t much you can do to fix a coil whine since it’s not exactly a problem.
-You may have to learn to live with it.

 However, if the noise is too loud or disrupts your experience, you can contact the manufacturer of your device to see if they have any solutions.